The scams that keep us from solving our environmental problems

 The greenhouse effect was front page news in the 1980s and known long before.
 Plus plastic, mercury, deforestation, extinctions, and you’ve read the front page.
 You know the problems.

 We don’t just not act.
 We tell ourselves lies that we’ll solve the problem.
 We’ve told ourselves lie after lie, scam after scam, to keep from changing our behavior.

 The following are all scams that delay acting.
 None of them will solve our environmental problems.
 When you hear them, someone or some industry is benefiting from the current polluting system and wants to maintain it.
 Only changing the system will change the system, not changing parts.

 - Telling ourselves “Future generations will solve what we messed up”

-- The closed loop economy
+- The closed loop economy (or circular economy)

 - “Here’s how we’ll feed 10 billion people by 2050”

 - Net zero

 - Demographic transition